scivision/PyLivestream/README.md

 * is not intended for bidirectional robust streaming--consider a program/system based on Jitsi for that.
 * generally does not work from Windows Subsystem for Linux 1 because of lack of hardware interface in WSL1.
 It works fine from native Windows.

+### Design rationale

+Why not do things without the command line, via linking libffmpeg, libgstreamer or libav?

+* the command-line approach does not require a compiler or OS-dependent libraries
+* once you get a setup working once, you don't even need Python anymore--just copy and paste the command line

 ## Install